This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Additional Resources

-There are also many state agencies, federal agencies, and foundations that have compiled lists of successful, evidence-based models for programs on a variety of issues.
+Many state agencies, federal agencies, and foundations have compiled lists of successful, evidence-based models for programs on a variety of issues.
 These resources can help rural communities identify a model that works for their health program.
 For a list of additional resources, see Other Collections of Program Examples in the Rural Health Models & Innovations section.

 Evidence-Based Practices, Programs, and Resources